 But a serving of this sweet source of health benefits (1 cup) contains 13 grams of sugar.

 Pomegranates are a great source of vitamin C and fiber alongside anti-inflammatory properties.
-And by both eating pomegranates and drinking pomegranate juice, one can protect against diseases which include Alzheimer’s and certain types of cancer.
+And by eating pomegranates and drinking pomegranate juice, one can protect against diseases including Alzheimer’s and certain types of cancer.

-Unfortunately, this fruit still makes the list as it contains 12 grams of sugar in a single serving (1/2 a cup of arils).
+Unfortunately, this fruit still makes a list as it contains 12 grams of sugar in a single serving (1/2 a cup of arils).